opendistro/for-elasticsearch-docs/docs/knn/index.md

 The `knn_vector` data type supports a single list of up to 10,000 floats, with the number of floats defined by the required dimension parameter.

 In Elasticsearch, codecs handle the storage and retrieval of indices.
-The KNN plugin uses a custom codec to writes vector data to a graph so that the underlying KNN search library can read it.
+The KNN plugin uses a custom codec to write vector data to a graph so that the underlying KNN search library can read it.
 {: .tip }

 After you create the index, add some data to it: